-The technique of bit interleaving consists in coding an w-bit lane as an array of s = w/b CPU words of b bits each, with word i containing the lane bits with $z \equiv i \pmod{s}$.
+The technique of bit interleaving consists in coding an w-bit lane as an array of s = w/b CPU words of b bits each, with word i containing the lane bits with $z \equiv i \pmod{s}$ .
 This can be applied to any version of Keccak-f to any CPU with word length b that divides its lane length w.

 For readability, we now treat the concrete case of 64-bit lanes and 32-bit CPU words.
 This can be easily generalized.
 A 64-bit lane is coded as two 32-bit words, one containing the lane bits with even z-coordinate and the other those with odd z-coordinates.
 More exactly, a lane L[z] = a[x][y][z] is mapped onto words U and V with U[i] = L[2i] and V[i] = L[2i+1].
 If all the lanes of the state are coded this way, the bitwise Boolean operations can be simply implemented with bitwise Boolean instructions operating on the words.
-The main benefit is that the lane translations in ρ and θ can now be implemented with 32-bit word rotations.
-A translation of L with an even offset 2τ corresponds to the translation of the two corresponding words with offset τ .
-A translation of L with an odd offset L corresponds to L words.
+The main benefit is that the lane translations in $\rho$ and $\theta$ can now be implemented with 32-bit word rotations.
+A translation of L with an even offset $2\tau$ corresponds to the translation of the two corresponding words with offset $\tau$ .
+A translation of L with an odd offset L corresponds to L with an odd offset L corresponds to L with an even offset L with an odd offset L corresponds to L with an even offset L with an odd offset L corresponds to L with an odd offset L corresponds to L words.
 Additionally, a translation with an offset equal to L or L results in only a single CPU word rotation.
 This is the case for 6 out of the 29 lane translations in each round (5 in L and 1 in L).

 The bit-interleaving representation can be used in all of Keccak-f where the input and output of Keccak-f assume this representation.
 This implies that during the absorbing the input blocks must be presented in bit-interleaving representation and during the squeezing the output blocks are made available in bit-interleaving representation.
-When implementing Keccak in strict compliance to the specifications [8], the input blocks must be transformed to the bit-interleaving representation and the output blocks must be transformed back to the standard representation.
+When implementing Keccak in strict compliance to the specifications [11], the input blocks must be transformed to the bit-interleaving representation and the output blocks must be transformed back to the standard representation.
 However, one can imagine applications that require a secure hash function but no interoperability with respect to the exact coding.
 In that case one may present the input in interleaved form and use the output in this form too.
 The resulting function will only differ from Keccak by the order of bits in its input and output.

 In hashing applications, the output is usually kept short and some overhead is caused by applying the bit-interleaving transform to the input.
 Such a transform can be implemented using shifts and bitwise operations.
 For implementing Keccak-f[1600] on a 32-bit CPU, we must distribute the 64 bits of a lane to two 32-bit words.
-The cost of this transform is about 2 cycles/byte on the reference platform (see Table 7.2).
+The cost of this transform is about 2 cycles/byte on the reference platform (see Table 7.3).
 On some platforms, look-up tables can speed up this process, although the gain is not always significant.